NikolayAngelov96/Solitaire/readme.md

 ## Card.ts

-1. Initiate with unknown front
+1. Initiate with unknown front - done
-2. Setter for the front
+2. Setter for the front - done
 3. goTo(pile) method to move to a pile
-4. dragging functionality
+4. dragging functionality - done

 ## GameManager.ts